woohoolabs/zen/README.md

 ```

 Configuring the container consist of the following two things: defining your Entry Points (in the `getEntryPoints()`
-method) and passing Hints for the compiler (in the `getDefinitionHints()` and `getWildcardHints()` methods).
+method) and passing Hints for the compiler (via the `getDefinitionHints()` and `getWildcardHints()` methods).

 ### Entry Points

 Entry Points are such classes that are to be directly retrieved from the DI Container (for instance Controllers and
 Middleware usually fall in this category).
-This means that you _can only_ fetch Entry Points from the Container with
+This means that you can __only__ fetch Entry Points from the Container with
-the `$container->get()` method.
+the `$container->get()` method and nothing else.

-Entry Points are important because their dependencies are automatically discovered during the compilation phase
+Entry Points are not only special because of this, but also because their dependencies are automatically discovered during
-resulting in your full object graph (this feature is usually called "autowiring").
+the compilation phase resulting in the full object graph (this feature is usually called as "autowiring").

 The following example shows a configuration which instructs the compiler to recursively search for all classes in the
-`Controller` directory (please note that only concrete classes are included by default) and discover all of their
+`Controller` directory and discover all of their dependencies.
+Please note that only concrete classes are included by default,
-dependencies.
+and detection is done recursively.

 ```php
 protected function getEntryPoints(): array